keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/response-param.md

 [Common stopping conditions](/extend/generic-extractor/configuration/api/pagination/#stopping-strategy) also apply.

 ## Examples
+The following API pagination examples demonstrate the use of the Response Parameter Scroller.

 ### Basic Configuration
 Assume you have an API which returns, for instance, the next page number inside the response: